Flag

 Bribery & Corruption

-Corruption is not a significant issue for foreign investors in Ireland, thanks to robust anti-bribery legislation, including the Criminal Justice (Corruption Offences) Act of 2018, which imposes severe penalties for corruption-related offenses.
-The Irish government actively investigates corruption allegations through An Garda Siochana and has established the Criminal Asset Bureau to seize illegally acquired assets.
-While bribery risks exist at the local level, particularly in public procurement, ongoing reforms aim to enhance transparency and accountability in public administration.
+Corruption is not a significant issue for foreign investors in Ireland, as the country has robust anti-bribery legislation, including the Criminal Justice (Corruption Offences) Act of 2018, which imposes severe penalties for corruption-related offenses.
+While bribery risks exist at the local level, particularly in public procurement, the government is actively working to enhance transparency and accountability through ongoing reforms and the introduction of a new comprehensive anti-corruption law.
+Ireland is also a signatory to international conventions aimed at combating corruption, demonstrating its commitment to addressing these issues.

 Economy